 The second edition of Annex 19 was issued in July 2016 and is set to become applicable in November 2019.
 As part of this edition, the requirement for SMS implementation is extended to include organisations involved with the type design and/or manufacture of aircraft engines and propellers.

 As with the first issue of Annex 19, ICAO have updated their Safety Manual (ICAO Document 9859) to Edition 4.
 This important document provides an expansive explanation of the requirements contained in Annex 19.
-Of note are the emerging requirements for organisations to implement safety data collection and processing systems alongside data analysis tools and suitable presentation applications such as safety dashboards.
+Of note are the emerging requirements for organizations to implement safety data collection and processing systems alongside data analysis tools and suitable presentation applications such as safety dashboards.

 Organisations will also be expected to determine, and monitor, a series of Safety Performance Indicators (SPIs) with their accompanying targets.
 These SPIs will be specific to each organisation but should be aligned to their safety policy and objectives.
 Examination of SPIs and their targets coupled with enhanced data analysis and presentation techniques will enable Data Driven Decision Making (D3M).